 - ISBN: 4033

-In professional settings, these storybooks are to accompany the We Thinkers!
-Volume 2 Social Problem Solvers Curriculum Package; they are NOT intended to be used as stand-alone teaching tools and they do NOT include teaching materials.
+This set of storybooks is meant to supplement the We Thinkers!
+Volume 2 Social Problem Solvers Curriculum Package; these books are NOT intended to be used as stand-alone teaching tools and they do NOT include teaching materials.
 All teaching materials are presented in the Volume 2 curriculum book.

 About the We Thinkers!
 Volume 2 Extra Storybook Set

-In Volume 1 Social Explorers of our Social Thinking early learner series, children were introduced to four likable characters, Evan, Ellie, Jesse and Molly, and followed along in their adventures as they explored and learned about basic Social Thinking Vocabulary concepts related to thoughts and feelings, being part of a group, and noticing and thinking about the people around them.
+We Thinkers!
+Volume 1 Social Explorers introduced children to four likable characters—Evan, Ellie, Jesse and Molly—and their adventures as they learned about basic Social Thinking Vocabulary concepts related to thoughts and feelings, being part of a group, and noticing and thinking about the people around them.

-The concepts and storybooks in Volume 2 pick up where Volume 1 left off—the teaching is sequential!
-Volume 2 delves more deeply into Social Thinking concepts to help children build stronger skills and handle the inevitable problems that occur during interactive play, while working together in groups, and handling the inevitable problems that happen along the way.
-Colorful illustrations and fun storybook adventures stimulate children’s curiosity and imagination and engage them in learning these five additional Social Thinking concepts:
+Volume 2 picks up where Volume 1 left off—the teaching is sequential!
+Volume 2 delves more deeply into Social Thinking concepts to help children build stronger skills and handle the inevitable problems that occur during interactive play and while working together in groups.
+The Volume 2 storybooks are loaded with fun adventures and colorful illustrations designed to stimulate children’s curiosity and imagination and engage them in learning these five additional Social Thinking concepts:

 - Hidden Rules and Expected and Unexpected Behaviors (Pirate Adventure)